Sourangsu/Sourangsu/README.md

 My name is Sourangsu.
 I am currently working full-time at Momentum Optics, Inc. as a Senior Optical Engineer.
 In general, my interests lie at the intersection of computer science, electromagnetics, optics, photonics, and advanced manufacturing.

 Nonetheless, I am also currently obsessed with Blockchain Technology and Cryptocurrency.
 Instead of crypto trading, I am interested to learn about its technical aspects and the technological advancements of the Blockchain.
 In the long run, I wish to get my hands dirty with coding some DApps. 😄 😄

+Since I love to do science, I support the idea behind the crytocurrency: Gridcoin.
+You can read all about Gridcoin [here](https://gridcoin.us/).